dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 - 2016-08-04-creating-your-first-elm-app-part-1
 ---

-**TL;DR:** The [Elixir language](https://elixir-lang.org) (like PHP) is a dynamically typed language with lots of helpful documentation.
+**TL;DR:** The [Elixir language](https://elixir-lang.org) is dynamically typed with lots of helpful documentation.
 It builds on [Erlang](http://www.erlang.org) and the Erlang VM.
 You can be up and running almost immediately.
 If your app compiles, it's already deployable.
 The [Phoenix framework for Elixir apps](http://phoenixframework.org) is genuinely exciting to use.
-Let's build an easy-to-use application that manages upcoming events, built with the Phoenix framework and authenticated with [Auth0](https://auth0.com).
+Let's build an easy-to-use application that manages upcoming events, built with the Phoenix Framework and authenticated with [Auth0](https://auth0.com).
 The final code can be found at the [auth0-elixir-countdown GitHub repo](https://github.com/lukeoliff/auth0-elixir-countdown).

 ---